dan-da/strictmode-php/README.md

 The email alerts are useful for production environments, to notify site operators of any problems.

+strictmode.php is a single file that can be included with require_once or can be included via autoload when using composer.

 # Let's see an example.

 app code:

+This uses require_once(), see below for autoload example.

 ```
 <?php